Top 5 4th Quarter Trades of Jo - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Joule Financial, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were John W. Brooker & Co., CPAs’s top five trades of the quarter.

-Joule Financial, LLC reduced their investment in ARCA:GLD by 31,918 shares.
-The trade had a 4.2% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $160.81.
+John W. Brooker & Co., CPAs reduced their investment in ARCA:MINT by 44,986 shares.
+The trade had a 2.73% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $98.73.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Joule Financial, LLC bought 11,073 shares of NAS:QQQ for a total holding of 34,320.
-The trade had a 2.22% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $301.34.
+During the quarter, John W. Brooker & Co., CPAs bought 83,199 shares of ARCA:JPST for a total holding of 461,298.
+The trade had a 2.68% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $49.87.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Joule Financial, LLC bought 43,280 shares of ARCA:SCHD for a total holding of 114,881.
-The trade had a 2.15% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $72.31.
+John W. Brooker & Co., CPAs reduced their investment in BATS:JMST by 23,357 shares.
+The trade had a 0.72% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $50.48.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.